CarouselDancing/vive-sync-client/README.md

 ```

-Requires Unity version 2020.3.20f1.
+Requires Unity version 2021.3.5f1.

 ## Starting the client from the Editor

-The client will spawn an avatar in the scene driven by the headset and hand controllers.
+The client will spawn an avatar in the scene driven by the headset, hand controllers and Vive Trackers.

-1. Open the scene Assets\VRAvatarClient\Scenes\VRClient_ui.unity
+1. Open the scene Assets\BaselineAgent\Scenes\main.unity
-2. Set the target URL and configure the trackers in the file Assets\StreamingAssets\config.json
+2. Set the target URL and configure the trackers in the file Assets\Resources\config.json (tracker ids are ignored in OpenXR version)
-3. To get the right device IDs for the trackers you can set activateDebugVis to true.
-This will enable a debug mode that shows all devices and their ID instead of connecting to a server.
 4. Press Play

 ## Controls